To view the interview with Prof Daniel O'Donnel on the Visionary Cross Project CLICK HERE

 Our united congregation was formed in 2011 from the linked parishes of Cummertrees, Mouswald and Ruthwell.
 Our place of worship is Ruthwell Church and the two church buildings at Cummertrees and Mouswald have now been closed.

-The united parish lies along the beautiful Solway Coast between the towns of Annan and Dumfries, in the rural villages and hamlets around Collin, Mouswald, Ruthwell Station, Clarencefield, Ruthwell, Cummertrees and Powfoot as well as in the larger towns of Dumfries, Annan and Lochmaben.
+The united parish lies along the beautiful Solway Coast between the towns of Annan and Dumfries.
+The congregations live in and around the rural villages and hamlets of Collin, Mouswald, Ruthwell Station, Clarencefield, Ruthwell, Cummertrees and Powfoot as well as in the larger towns of Dumfries, Annan and Lochmaben.

-The parish has one primary school at Cummertrees, which is well renowned in the area and local secondary schools in Dumfries and Annan.
+The parish has one primary school at Cummertrees, which is well renowned in the area and there are local secondary schools in Dumfries and Annan.

 The local area boasts two golf courses within the parish at Powfoot and Hoddom and several more in the surrounding area.
-There are many accessible walks along the miles of shore and forests in the parish, through which the National Cycle Route also runs.
+There are many accessible walks along the miles of shore and forests in the parish and the National Cycle Route also runs through the parish and the vllage of Ruthwell.
 We have Hotels and wedding venues at Comlongon Castle in the village of Clarencefield and Hetland Hall just outside of Mouswald.
 The Powfoot Hotel has recently reopened in Powfoot village and Clarencefield is home to The Farmers Inn.

 Many visitors are interested in tracing ancestors in our area.
 Memorial Inscriptions (MIs) for our cemeteries have been transcribed and published by Dumfries and Galloway Family History Society.
 The Society has a Research Centre in Dumfries.
 It has a website which gives details of the archives they hold and a list of the publications which are available. http://www.dgfhs.org.uk/